Artificial Intelligence in the United States

 Appointed supervisory authority in the United States

-The U.S. has no centralized federal regulator specifically dedicated to AI.
+The US has no centralised federal regulator specifically dedicated to AI.
 Instead, federal oversight of AI remains distributed across multiple agencies and advisory bodies.
 For example, the Trump Administration’s December 2025 EO pushed a national policy framework and strategies to challenge state AI laws but did not suggest the need for a new regulator to oversee such efforts; it relies instead on existing agencies and officials.

-For example, Colorado’s AG is tasked with regulatory and enforcement responsibilities under the Colorado AI Act, while Utah has designated oversight through its Department of Commerce and an emerging Office of AI Policy.
+For example, Colorado’s AG will enforce the State’s new automated decision-making technology law under the Colorado Consumer Protection Act, with no private right of action, and the Texas Attorney General has exclusive authority to enforce the Texas Responsible AI Governance Act (TRAIGA); Utah, meanwhile, has designated oversight through its Department of Commerce and an emerging Office of AI Policy.
 New York’s RAISE Act will create a new agency, within a larger, existing one, to implement that law.
 At the local level, New York City’s Local Law 144 assigns enforcement to NYC’s Department of Consumer and Worker Protection (DCWP).

 Continue reading